Foster Care Research Lab

 Current and recent research projects include:

 • Fostering Higher Education: Fostering Higher Education (FHE) is a postsecondary access and retention intervention for youth transitioning from foster care to adulthood developed by Dr. Salazar.
 The first phase of this study was a two-year NIDA-funded R21 development project focused on designing FHE and testing its youth usability and practitioner feasibility.
-The FHE intervention contains elements of professional educational advocacy, substance abuse prevention, and mentoring.
-The next phase of this work is a pilot test of the intervention, which is being partially funded by the Annie E. Casey Foundation.
-The pilot test will involve youth in foster care in SW Washington.
+The FHE intervention contains elements of professional educational advocacy and mentoring.
+We have conducted three pilot studies of FHE with funding from the Annie E. Casey Foundation.
+We are currently conducting our fourth pilot study in Japan, with partners at the International Foster Care Alliance.
 A freely accessible article on Fostering Higher Education can be found here: Fostering Higher Education: A Postsecondary Access and Retention Intervention for Youth with Foster Care Experience..

 • Authentic Youth Engagement Study.
 This study funded by the Annie E. Casey Foundation is evaluating how authentic youth engagement operates in Jim Casey Youth Opportunities Initiative sites.
 It will explore how authentically engaging foster youth in program functions can help both the Jim Casey Initiative and other youth-serving systems achieve their desired results.